 5 Tips To Overcoming Fear

-- Renewing my vow to be my best I may have had my brain hard wired for fear through early Adverse Childhood Experiences, but I will now choose to live with daily affirmations rehearsing my personal value, strength, hope and vision.
+I may have had my brain hard wired for fear through early adverse childhood experiences, but I will now choose to live with daily affirmations rehearsing my personal value, strength, hope and vision.
 I will intentionally renew my brain to become my very best.
 I am a man of power, love and soundness of mind.
 Fear will not be allowed to occupy a space any longer.
 I have power to choose differently.
 This is my cup of recovery.
 Why not let it be yours as well.